semperExploro/AWS-Graph-Recognizer/README.md

-## Protoype Graph Point Extractor
+## Protoype Line Graph Point Extractor

 ### Description
-Prototype for extracting points from a graph - specifically for bar graphs.
+Prototype for extracting points from a graph - specifically for line graphs.

 ### File List
 * `README.md` - this file